scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 .. figure:: ideogram.png
    :figclass: bht

-   A Dash Bio ideogram demonstrating the homology feature. :label:`ideogram`
+   A Dash Bio ideogram component demonstrating the homology feature with two human chromosomes. :label:`ideogram`

-Ideogram is a graphical representation of chromosomal data.
+An ideogram is a schematic representation of genomic data.
+Chromosomes are represented as strands, and the location of specific genes is denoted by bands on the chromosomes.

+The Dash Bio Ideogram component is built on top of the :code:`ideogram.js` library [Ideo]_, and includes features like annotations, histograms, and homology (see
+Fig. :ref:`ideogram`).
 Annotations can be made to different portions of each chromosome and displayed in the form of bands, and relationships between different chromosomes can be highlighted by using the homology feature to connect a region on one chromosome to a region on another (see Fig. :ref:`ideogram`).
-The ideogram component is based on the :code:`ideogram.js` library [Ideo]_.
+The ideogram component is based on the

 Manhattan Plot
 ==============